bolt/docs/docs/extensions/project.md

 ```

 The `Kernel.php` is Bolt's kernel, which extends Symfony's kernel.
 The `src/`
-folder itself is configured to make `App\` classes available as services.
-With
+folder itself is configured in `config/services.yaml` to make `App\` classes
-Autowiring and Dependency Injection.
-The `Entity` folder is configured for
+available as services.
+This includes full Autowiring and Dependency Injection
+for your own classes.
+The `Entity` folder is configured for Doctrine Entity
-Doctrine Entity mappings.
+mappings.

-For example, to make a very basic extension, create a new file called `src/Extension.php`:
+For example, to make a very basic extension, simply create a new file called
+`src/Foobar.php` with the following contents:

 ```php
 <?php